-Luxury sector is becoming increasingly aware and conscious of its role as the stakeholder for making the sector more conscious of the global rise of responsible and sustainable consumption and practices.
-More so when stakeholder and consumers are driven by purpose.
+The luxury sector is becoming increasingly aware and conscious of its role as a stakeholder in making the industry more conscious of the global rise of responsible and sustainable consumption and practices.
+More so when stakeholders and consumers are driven by purpose.

-In the luxury sector, it’s a priority now to address key global issues from climate change, to gender equality and sourcing of products.
-Andrea D’avack, President of Chanel Foundation and Global Head of Corporate Responsibility said ‘A luxury brand has to represent the best in the society in order to be relevant tomorrow’.
-As one of the largest consumer industries today in the world, the luxury sector is a true powerhouse for global development with over 60 million people along its value chain – as per UN Fashion Alliance.
+In the luxury sector, it’s a priority now to address critical global issues from climate change to gender equality and sourcing of products.
+Andrea D’avack, President of Chanel Foundation and Global Head of Corporate Responsibility, said, ‘A luxury brand has to represent the best in the society to be relevant tomorrow’.
+As one of the largest consumer industries today in the world, the luxury sector is a true powerhouse for global development, with over 60 million people along its value chain – as per UN Fashion Alliance.

-The industry names like Alexander McQueen to Zegna, have all been seen to implement sustainable strategies and create a more green and positive sector that is finally taking its responsibility.
+The industry names like Alexander McQueen to Zegna have all been seen to implement sustainable strategies and create a more green and buoyant sector that is finally taking responsibility.

 Gucci and UNICEF partnership

-Gucci: a veteran luxury sustainable brand has been leading the movement for over a decade.
-Leading the responsible luxury movement, GUCCI’s partnerships with UNICEF at a global level has been a game changer.
-At their 10 year celebration, UNICEF’s executive director Anthony Lake mentioned in a press release that ‘UNICEF is grateful to GUCCI and its employees for their commitment to improving children’s lives and future through education’ and that ‘Every child should have a fair chance in life.
-That begins with a fair chance to learn’
+Gucci: a veteran luxury sustainable brand that has been leading the movement for over a decade.
+Leading the responsible luxury movement, GUCCI’s partnerships with UNICEF at a global level have been a game changer.
+At their 10-year celebration, UNICEF’s executive director Anthony Lake mentioned in a press release that ‘UNICEF is grateful to GUCCI and its employees for their commitment to improving children’s lives and future through education’ and that ‘Every child should have a fair chance in life.
+That begins with a reasonable opportunity to learn.

-During their 10 year partnership celebration, they showcased the accomplishments of their projects together with screening of Growing Tall – a short film that highlighted the ‘power of education to transform lives, especially for girls and women’
+During their 10-year partnership celebration, they showcased their projects’ accomplishments and the screening of Growing Tall – a short film highlighting the ‘power of education to transform lives, especially for girls and women.

-In their 10 year partnership, with Gucci’s support, UNICEF has been able to train more than 8700 teachers and educators, construct close to 300 school classrooms and supply 14,600 school desks.
-Their partnership has also led to construction of approximately 1,800 water and sanitation facilities in schools, helping to ensure clean water for drinking and hygiene and has also facilitated government policy changes on education and improving school pedagogy and curriculum.
-As noted by UNICEF the benefits have reached more than 7.5 million children in Africa and Asia and will now be extended through UN agency’s – Chime for Change – campaign that will target children and families in crisis in Syria.
+In their 10-year partnership, with Gucci’s support, UNICEF has been able to train more than 8700 teachers and educators, construct close to 300 school classrooms and supply 14,600 school desks.
+Their partnership has also led to the construction of approximately 1,800 water and sanitation facilities in schools, helping to ensure clean water for drinking and hygiene, facilitating government policy changes on education and improving school pedagogy and curriculum.
+As noted by UNICEF, the benefits have reached more than 7.5 million children in Africa and Asia.
+They will now be extended through the UN agency’s – Chime for Change – a campaign targeting children and families in crisis in Syria.

-Mr Lake further added that – ‘Through our long and successful partnership, Gucci has helped provided that chance to so many children who might otherwise be excluded – and in doing so, provided them with the tools to build a better world for themselves and their communities’
+Mr Lake further added that – ‘Through our long and successful partnership, Gucci has helped provide that chance to so many children who might otherwise be excluded – and in doing so, provided them with the tools to build a better world for themselves and their communities.

 Gucci is also known to have been launching ecological consumption initiatives in its products since 2010.